Browse by Topic

 Video upload

-Videos appear natively once published to Twitter, if they are within Twitter’s permitted file limits of 512MB and up to 140 seconds long.
+Videos appear natively once published to X/Twitter, if they are within X's/Twitter’s permitted file limits of 512MB and between .5 seconds to 140 seconds long.
 Videos are not played automatically on either the timeline or the profile itself, so users will need to click on the video to play it.

-📝 Please note, an mp4 file that only contains audio cannot be shared to Twitter.
+📝 Please note, an mp4 file that only contains audio cannot be shared to X/Twitter.
 The mp4 file must contain video.
-If you are looking to share an audio file to Twitter, the best alternative would be to host the audio file elsewhere online and link to it (instead of uploading it within the composer).
-Twitter would then generate an audio Twitter Card from the link.
+If you are looking to share an audio file to X/Twitter, the best alternative would be to host the audio file elsewhere online and link to it (instead of uploading it within the composer).
+X/Twitter would then generate an audio Twitter Card from the link.

 Video link

-Your tweet will be displayed as a video post.
-Users are able to click on the video link and it will be played within the tweet itself (i.e. as opposed to opening in a new tab or window).
+Your post will be displayed as a video post.
+Users are able to click on the video link and it will be played within the post itself (i.e. as opposed to opening in a new tab or window).

 How videos appear on LinkedIn